Gravity: Scientific Revolution

 In the mid-16th century, various European scientists experimentally disproved the Aristotelian notion that heavier objects fall at a faster rate.
 In particular, the Spanish Dominican priest Domingo de Soto wrote in 1551 that bodies in free fall uniformly accelerate.
 De Soto may have been influenced by earlier experiments conducted by other Dominican priests in Italy, including those by Benedetto Varchi, Francesco Beato, Luca Ghini, and Giovan Bellaso which contradicted Aristotle's teachings on the fall of bodies.

 The mid-16th century Italian physicist Giambattista Benedetti published papers claiming that, due to specific gravity, objects made of the same material but with different masses would fall at the same speed.
 With the 1586 Delft tower experiment, the Flemish physicist Simon Stevin observed that two cannonballs of differing sizes and weights fell at the same rate when dropped from a tower.

 In the late 16th century, Galileo Galilei's careful measurements of balls rolling down inclines allowed him to firmly establish that gravitational acceleration is the same for all objects.
 Galileo postulated that air resistance is the reason that objects with a low density and high surface area fall more slowly in an atmosphere.
 In his 1638 work Two New Sciences, Galileo proved that the distance traveled by a falling object is proportional to the square of the time elapsed.
 His method was a form of graphical numerical integration since concepts of algebra and calculus were unknown at the time.
-This was later confirmed by Italian scientists Jesuits Grimaldi and Riccioli between 1640 and 1650.
+This was later confirmed by Italian scientists Grimaldi and Riccioli between 1640 and 1650.
 They also calculated the magnitude of the Earth's gravity by measuring the oscillations of a pendulum.

 Galileo also broke with incorrect ideas of Aristotelian philosophy by regarding inertia as persistence of motion, not a tendency to come to rest.
 By considering that the laws of physics appear identical on a moving ship to those on land, Galileo developed the concepts of reference frame and the principle of relativity.
 These concepts would become central to Newton's mechanics, only to be transformed in Einstein's theory of gravity, the general theory of relativity.

 In last quarter of the 16th century Tycho Brahe created accurate tools for astrometry, providing careful observations of the planets.
 His assistant and successor, Johannes Kepler analyzed these data into three empirical laws of planetary motion.
 These laws were central to the development of a theory of gravity a hundred years later.